-All crews and projects shall have a nominated environmental representative.
-This representative shall have undergone environmental training, including information on general environmental duty, under the Environmental Protection Act 1994 (Qld), within the last two years.
+All crews and projects shall have a nominated environmental and cultural heritage representative.
+This representative shall have undergone environmental and cultural heritage training, including information on general environmental and cultural heritage duty, under the Environmental Protection Act 1994 (Qld) and Aboriginal Cultural Heritage Act 2003, within the last 2 years.